hpc-ulisboa/NTT-RVV-CHES2025/README.md

 To set the environment variables `CC/CXX` with the appropriate cross-compilers, simply run `source set-compilers.sh`.

 ### Other compilers
-Other compiler toolchains can be obtained at (BSC's FTP server)[https://ssh.hca.bsc.es/epi/ftp/].
-For compiling natively (on a RISC-V machine), look for a `llvm-EPI-development-toolchain-native` toolchain.
+Other compiler toolchains can be obtained at [BSC's FTP server](https://ssh.hca.bsc.es/epi/ftp/).
+For compiling natively (on a RISC-V machine), look for a `llvm-EPI-*-toolchain-native` toolchain.

 # Compilation
 To compile the vectorized NTT/INTT implementations, `cd` into `ntt/`, and run `make`.
 This will create `ntt/bin/ntt-rvv.o`, which will need to be linked with any binaries that make use of OpenFHE.
 It will also statically compile a simple speedup test binary, `ntt/bin/test`.